timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 In short, please add more details into the paper to avoid confusion.

-> change the name of the paper, remove FFTs and only focusing on the labeling .
+> Most of these are rewriting, ... (change the name of the paper, remove FFTs and only focusing on the labeling, etc).

 My other comments